-If a newer calibration is available with INCAL, a popup window prompts the user with the question "Do you wish to calibrate the controller now?"
-(Figure 71).
+The message "Do you wish to calibrate the controller now?" is displayed.
+(Figure 73).
 Click on the Yes button to continue.

 Pop-up messages may be displayed behind an open window.
-To view all open windows, including popup messages, hold down the Alt key and repeatedly press the Tab key to view each open window.
+To view all open windows, including pop-up messages, hold down the Alt key and repeatedly press the Tab key to view each open window.

-FIGURE 71.
+FIGURE 73.
 UPDATE NOW

-When the download is complete, a popup message informs the user if the download completed successfully (Figure 72).
+When the download is complete, a popup message informs the user if the download completed successfully (Figure 74).
 Click on the OK button to acknowledge.

-FIGURE 72.
+FIGURE 74.
 COMPLETED